CasualCoder91/N_Body/docs/NBodySimulation/Initialization.rst

 Cluster
 -------

-A cluster can be characteristed via a number of parameters, namely its density profile, metalicity, binary fraction and initial mass function (IMF).
+A cluster can be characterised via a number of parameters, namely its density profile, metallicity, binary fraction and initial mass function (IMF).
 The following sections cover methods implemented by the author.
 Alternatively cluster stars can be generated using the open source code McLuster :cite:`Kuepper2011` which supports more density profiles and all other parameters mentioned above.
 The generated file can then be imported by setting the appropriate parameters.